-Allegorical reading of Life & Times of Michael K reveals that Michael K is a representation of South African's Apartheid regime.
+Though an allegorical reading of Life & Times of Michael K reveals that Michael K, is a representation of the South African's Apartheid regime.
 He has multi-dimensional and complex problems in his gardening life.
-Making of Michael K shows he belongs to the non-white race; he is poor; he does not want to get involved in a war and in the nation's curfews.
-"At last he spoke: 'I am not in the war' "(138).
+Making Michael K, belongs to the non-white race; he is a poor; he does not want to involve a war, and the nation's curfews.
+"At last he spoke: 'I am not in the war' " (138).
 He is born a homeless boy and many more painful incidents.
 "He slept at the roadside and woke wet with dew.
 Before him the road wound upward into the mist.
 Birds flitted from bush to bush, their chirping muffled" (35).
 Here, Coetzee uses a third person's narrative technique.
-Michael K is a gardener as well as a disabled man who is trying to fight for his individual self-determination and privacy.
-South African literature usually extends privileges to the white people and citizens at the topmost rank of the social hierarchy of the society.
+Michael K is a gardener as well as a disabled man is trying to fight for his individual self-determination and privacy.
+Because of South African literature usually privileges the white people and citizens at the topmost rank of the social hierarchy of the society.

-Michael K is in the camp, but he avoids eating food to continuing his gardening job in his Cape Town: "He won't even take baby food" (146).
-It reflects a basic tenet of Gardening; it also reflects the collapse of the gap between the high privilege of the eponymous hero in postmodernism and the low level of the minority.
-Michael K is a hybridized character, and the suppressed people are believed to consistently try to live hopeful in their life.
+In this paper, Michael K is being in the camp, he is avoided to eat food for continuing his gardening job in his Cape Town: "He won't even take baby food" (146).
+It reflects a basic tenet of Gardening; the collapse of the gap between a given a high privilege of the eponymous hero in postmodernism and low level of the minority.
+Michael K is a hybridized character, suppressed people are believed consistently try to live hopeful in their life.

 He returned to eating insects.
-Since time was poured out upon him in such an unending stream, there were whole mornings he could spend lying on his belly over an ant-nest picking out the larvae one by one with a grass-stalk and putting them in his mouth.
-(102)
+Since time was poured out upon him in such an unending stream, there were whole mornings he could spend lying on his belly over an ant-nest picking out the larvae one by one with a grass-stalk and putting them in his mouth.(102)

-Based on the socio-economic condition of Michal K, he is poor and a victim of materialism, unrest, trauma, and marginalization: "So he watered the seeds one by one, carrying water from the dam in an old paint-tin" (101).
+Although, based on socio -economical condition of Michal K is a poor and victim with materialism, unrest, trauma, and marginalization: "So he watered the seeds one by one, carrying water from the dam in an old paint-tin" (101).

-After escaping from the camp, he wants to continue farming because he was compelled to join a gang to clear the railway line.
-Michael K is an individual who represents the whole black people of South Africa, and they were second class citizens, deprived, and oppressed.
-He continues to face this oppression.
-After his mother's death, he wants to live in a lonely place where he settles down from the outside world.
-He is distinctly inferior to other people of the society.
-Michael K still moves forward to reach his destination.
+After escaping from the camp, he wants to continue farm.
+Because of the compels to assigned to a gang to clear the railway line.
+Michael K, is an individual represents the whole black people of South Africa, and the second class people, deprived, and oppressed.
+He is facing this oppression.
+After his mother's death, he wants to desired to live in a lonely place where he settles down from the outside world.
+Mostly, he is distinctly inferior to other people of the society.
+On account of Michael K still moves forward to reach his destination.
 Coetzee takes a pessimistic message and offers an optimistic view:

 A flashlight woke him but he could not separate it from the dream in which he was involved.
 To the questions of the police he gave unclear answers, shouts and gasps.
-'Don't!...Don't!...' he said, the word coming out like a cough from his lungs.
-Understanding nothing, repelled by his smell, they pushed him into their van, took him back to the station.
-(70)
+'Don't! . . .
+Don't! . . .
+Don't! . . . ' he said, the word coming out like a cough from his lungs.
+Understanding nothing, repelled by his smell, they pushed him into their van, took him back to the station.(70)

-In the Camp, the medical officer became interested in him because of his simplicity.
-Michael K meets the nomadic people.
-They feed him and introduce him to a nomadic girl.
+In Camp, the medical officer became interested in him because of his simplicity.
+Michael K met the nomadic people.
+They feed him and introduced to a nomadic girl.